 - Resting Time: Allow the casserole to rest for a few minutes after cooking.
 This helps it set up and makes it easier to serve.

-- Stop Condensation: If you find that your slow cooker creates too much condensation, try lying it with paper towels or a clean dish cloth, being careful not to let them touch the food.
+- Stop Condensation: If you find that your slow cooker creates too much condensation, try lining the lid with paper towels or a clean dish cloth, being careful not to let them touch the food.

 If you don't have creamed corn on hand, don't worry!
 You can easily make your own using regular corn kernels.